livekit/components-js/docs/alpha-docs/hooks/useParticipants.md

 # useParticipants

-The useParticipants hook returns all participants of the current room.
-It is possible to filter the participants.
+The useParticipants hook returns all participants (local and remote) of the current room.

 ## Usage